adityamhn/authify/README.md

 Confirm the frontend is operational by navigating to [http://127.0.0.1:3000](http://127.0.0.1:3000).

 ### Contributing to Authify
 We welcome contributions from the community!
+If you want to contribute through code or documentation, the [Contributing guide](https://github.com/adityamhn/authify/blob/main/CONTRIBUTING.md) is the best place to start.
+If you have questions, feel free to ask.

 ### License
 Authify is open-sourced under the [MIT License](https://choosealicense.com/licenses/mit/).
 See our [LICENSE](https://raw.githubusercontent.com/adityamhn/authify/main/LICENSE) file for more details.